Is it Possible to Cancel a Health Insurance Plan?

 Types of Health Insurance Plans

-- Marketplace / ACA Plans: Purchased via HealthCare.gov or a state exchange.
+• Marketplace / ACA Plans: Bought online via HealthCare.gov or your state’s exchange.

-- Private Insurance: Bought directly from insurance companies.
+• Private Insurance: Bought directly from an insurance company outside the marketplace.

 Also Read: What happens if I Miss the Enrollment Deadline?